sourcegraph/sourcegraph-public-snapshot/doc/admin/free-tier.md

 # Sourcegraph Enterprise Free Plan FAQ

 The new Sourcegraph Enterprise free plan will be enforced starting in Sourcegraph 4.5.
-You can find details on Sourcegraph's (various tiers and licenses here)[https://docs.sourcegraph.com/getting-started/oss-enterprise].
+You can find details on Sourcegraph's [various tiers and licenses here](https://docs.sourcegraph.com/getting-started/oss-enterprise).

 ## What's changing?